Planet over Profit: Summer action guide

 Take part in an action this summer

 Where?
-We’d love to see groups taking this activity to summer events such as fêtes and festivals where there will be high footfall, but it can also be done on high street stalls.
+We’d love to see groups taking activities to summer events such as fêtes, festivals and events where there will be high footfall, but it can also be done on high street stalls.

 A colourful illustration of a rainforest and its inhabitants with the text "Planet over Profit" in the centre.